 A GRAPHIC SPACE EXPLORATION

-One year ago, at a fair, we tested a pair of virtual reality glasses.
+2013 at a fair we tested a pair of virtual reality glasses.
 For the user, these glasses create three-dimensional images of a virtual environment while registering their head movements at the same time.
 This enables the user to scan and walk through a virtual space – just like in reality.
-Until recently, this technology was only used in research labs but will soon be affordable and apple-touch-icon-precomposedsible to a larger audience.
+Until recently, this technology was only used in research labs and is now affordable to a larger audience.